gamejad/fbbc-lib/README.md

 ## ParticleFBBC structure
 In short, this structure defines the way that FBBC "see" particles.
-It is supposed, that every particle in a single collision can be fully described (from a point of view of a FBBC detector facility) with:
+It is supposed, that every particle in a single collision can be fully described (from a point of view of the FBBC detector facility) with:
 - index number **Id**,
 - energy **E**,
 - momentum **P**,
 - its longitudinal component **Pz**,
 - polar angle **Phi**,
-- **Z** coordinate of interaction point.
+- **Z** coordinate of the interaction point.

-With knowledge of E, P, Pz, Phi and Z we can calculate coordinates of particle contact with MCP plates and the time of this contact.
+With knowledge of E, P, Pz, Phi, and Z we can calculate coordinates of particle contact with MCP plates and the time of this contact.
 Index number Id provides us an ability to go back from ParticleFBBC to the initial particle format (e.g. ROOT branch).

+## PartTime structure
+This structure contains the possible information about times of particles passed through the plate and registered by the detector, their Ids, and the number of MCP sector which registered the particle.
+Shortly speaking, *PartTime* is constructed with the next fields:
+- Time of arrival of a particle on MCP **Time**,
+- particle index number **Id**,
+- number of radial sector **Rad_sec**, which particle passed through,
+- number of angular sector **Ang_sec**, which particle passed through.

+This information can be extracted later since method *GetOutputVector()* (see later) returns vectors of this structures.

 ## FBBCDetector class
-This is the main library class, which simulates the work of FBBC detector facility.
+This is the main library class, which simulates the work of the FBBC detector facility.
 At the input it accepts a vector of particles in ParticleFBBC format (vector<ParticleFBBC>).
 At the output is returns a vector of vectors of pairs <time, Id>, where Id is particle index number Id (see ParticleFBBC structure) and time is the time of particle contact with the i-th MCP plate of FBBC.